visual-framework/vf-core/components/vf-sidebar/README.md

 By default the width of the main content is set at `50%` but can be changed with the CSS custom property `--vf-sidebar-main-width` which, if using nunjucks can be changed with the yaml key `sidebar__main_content_width`.

+Even thought the `vf-sidebar` layout has a default spacing design token applied as a CSS custom property fallback it is good practice in the system to use and decalre the spacing CSS class name in your project.

+✅ `<div class="vf-sidebar vf-sidebar--400">...</div>`

+❌ `<div class="vf-sidebar">...</div>`

 ### Class Names

 | Class Name          | description                                                                                                       | usage                                                                   |